Home » Our commitment to Zambia » Corporate Social Investments

 Education

 When KCM inherited two schools in 2005, we not only took over the responsibilities borne by the previous owner, the state mining company ZCCM, but decided to expand on the schools to offer education to more children.
 KCM has extended the two primary schools that it inherited at privatization to full secondary level schools through investment in infrastructure and teaching staff.
-Previously, the schools accommodated 650 students; however, KCM’s investments now mean the schools provide education to over 2,000 students.
-In addition, the top 15-20 students from these schools are sponsored for full-time degree programmes.
+Previously, the schools accommodated 650 students; however, KCM’s investments now mean the schools provide education to over 2,600 students.
 (See the Scholastic Excellence Awards case study for more details)

 Other investments in education include: